linsight/react-keyboard-event-handler/README.md

 You can change this default, however, by setting `handleFocusableElements` prop to `true`;

-## Handles key events sourced from children elements
+## Handling key events sourced from children elements

 If `KeyboardEventHandler` wraps around any children elements, it will handle and ONLY handle key events sourced from its descendant elements, including any form controls, links or tab-enabled elements.